 - Appears in Gone with the Wind when Ashley returns to Tara after the war.

 - Spoofed in Wagons East, in which the heroes are facing death and each imagines his or her loved one in a brief vignette.
 The last hero is a redneck farmer whose vignette has him performing a Meadow Run with a sheep.

 - Rama and Sita in Sita Sings the Blues after Rama and the monkey army rescue her.
-He promptly drops her saying he's redeemed the shame upon his name by rescuing her, but since she lived in the house of another man (the King of Lanka who kidnapped her, but mostly left her alone), she must have slept with the King and is no longer "pure" — even if she did not.
+He promptly drops her saying he's redeemed the shame upon his name by rescuing her, but since she lived in (actually just outside) the house of another man (the King of Lanka who kidnapped her, but mostly left her alone), people will believe she must have slept with the King and is no longer "pure" — even if she did not.

 - Happens four times in Homeward Bound: The Incredible Journey, each time managing to be more heartwarming than the last, mostly because it's kids reuniting with their long-lost pets (or said pets reuniting with each other after one was presumed dead) instead of lovers.

 - Most Narm-filled moment EVER in New Moon when Aro is seeing Alice's version of the future to prove that Bella will eventually become a vampire.
 They sparkle as they frolic.

 - Tony and Maria toward the end of West Side Story.
 Only, instead of a meadow, it's an outside basketball court.
 And Tony gets shot, where he ends up Dead in Her Arms Tonight.

 - A non-romantic version in The Color Purple: Celie runs towards her sister Nettie through a meadow after not seeing her for decades.